Multiorbital character of the density wave in trilayer nickelate superconductors: Introduction

-For La$_4$Ni$_3$O$_{10}$, band structure calculations predict a multiorbital Fermi surface (FS) comprising several dispersive bands with mixed Ni-3$d_{x^2 - y^2}$ and 3$d_{z^2}$ orbital character along with a flat band of primarily $d_{z^2}$ character ($\gamma$ band) ~\cite{Chen2024Trilayer,Yang2024,Zhang2024b,Huang2024,LaBollita2024b,Leonov2024,Qin2024,Tian2024,Wang2024c,Zhang2024a,Zhang2025b}.
-Angle-resolved photoemission spectroscopy (ARPES) studies observed a comparable FS topology and proposed direct involvement of $d_{z^2}$ electronic states of the $\gamma$ band in the formation of the DW, since the $\gamma$ band crosses the Fermi level ($E_\mathrm{F}$) for temperatures above the density-wave transition $T_\mathrm{DW} \approx 140$~K, whereas it drops to 20\,meV below $E_\mathrm{F}$ for lower temperatures~\cite{Li2017}.
-A different ARPES experiment, however, reported that the $\gamma$ band remains below $E_\mathrm{F}$ for temperatures both above and below $T_\mathrm{DW}$, while a 12\,meV DW gap opens within hybridized $d_{x^2 - y^2}$ and $d_{z^2}$ states~\cite{du2024}.
+For La$_4$Ni$_3$O$_{10}$, band structure calculations predict a multiorbital Fermi surface (FS) comprising dispersive bands with mixed Ni-3$d_{x^2 - y^2}$ and 3$d_{z^2}$ orbital character along with a flat band of primarily $d_{z^2}$ character ($\gamma$ band) ~\cite{Chen2024Trilayer,Yang2024,Zhang2024b,Huang2024,LaBollita2024b,Leonov2024,Tian2024,Zhang2024a,Zhang2025b}.
+Angle-resolved photoemission spectroscopy (ARPES) studies observed a comparable FS topology but reached different conclusions regarding the involvement and position of the $d_{z^2}$-dominated $\gamma$ band as well as the size of the DW gap~\cite{Li2017,du2024}.
 Infrared and ultrafast optical spectroscopy as well as scanning tunneling microscopy (STM) studies also reported conflicting DW gap magnitudes~\cite{Li2025SDW,Li2025STM}, with values as large as $2\Delta_\mathrm{DW} \approx 122$\,meV~\cite{Xu2025,Xu2025Pressure}.
-A recent Raman spectroscopy study extracted a gap value of $2\Delta_\mathrm{DW} \approx 110$\,meV and proposed that $d_{x^2 - y^2}$ states drive the DW order~\cite{Gim2025}, although this appears to be at odds with a growing body of works emphasizing that the key electronic instabilites and fluctuations in both La$_4$Ni$_3$O$_{10}$ and La$_3$Ni$_2$O$_7$ involve $d_{z^2}$ or mixed $d_{x^2 - y^2}$/$d_{z^2}$ states~\cite{Chen2024Trilayer,Yang2024,Zhang2024b,LaBollita2024b,Zhang2024a,Zhang2025b,Lu2025,Zhang2025d,Luo2023,Lechermann2023,Christiansson2023,Cao2024,Ryee2025}.